 In this section, we will cover the different types of entrepreneurship and examples of entrepreneurship in that category.
 We hope this is helpful in deciding what resonates for you.

 Small Business Entrepreneurship

 It is common to see that more small businesses are running than more prominent companies in today’s growing world.
 We can even roughly guess that about 75 % of companies are small businesses.
 Such companies hire a large workforce, and these businesses also make enough profits to make a living and support their families.

 However, these types of businesses fail to capture attention from fundraising organizations, and mostly these small businesses have to ask for capital from their friends and families if needed.

 Examples of Small Businesses:

 In short, such entrepreneurs focus on developing a reputable business model that can grow.
-When they succeed in this first step, then they later search for venture capitalists to help them start and grow their idea.
+When they succeed in this first step, they search for venture capitalists to help them start and grow their idea.
 However, these businesses usually make a small proportion due to risk capital and outsize returns.

-Examples of Scalable Startup Entrepreneurship:
+Examples of Scalable Startups: